|Cash Back Rating:||4.6 / 5|

 - Use the card for all U.S. supermarket, gas station and transit purchases to take advantage of bonus cash back.

-- Transfer all streaming service subscriptions to the card to earn rewards on your membership fees.
+- Transfer all streaming service subscriptions to the card to earn rewards on your membership fees – especially if you make eligible Disney Bundle payments for the monthly statement credits.

 - Sign up for ShopRunner and look for the program logo when shopping online to save on shipping fees.